-For some time now, we run an international WhatsApp group dedicated to daily art challenges.
+For some time now, we run a Facebook group (a former WhatsApp group) dedicated to daily art practices.
 In this community, we make art and share it on a regular basis.
 Our activities are easy and fun.
 We experiment a lot and constantly search for new ways of expression.
 This time, we decided to make little art pieces and share them in public spaces.
 As always, art surprised us.
 New discoveries and meanings came along.

 Making art enriches us and leads to more self-awareness.
 We become sensitive to the world around and we respond to it with greater attention.
 Art touches us deeply.
 It brings beauty and positive energy into our lives.
 It puts things in motion too.
 But what happens when we resolve to give it away?
 The effects can be pretty surprising!